 So, when you add data blocks (graphs, tables, etc...) it will be these dates that will be injected by default to display your data.

-Note that it is quite possible to customize the period of a block.
+Note that it is quite possible to customise the period of a block.

-It is therefore necessary to distinguish between the default period of the report and any customized block periods.
+It is therefore necessary to distinguish between the default period of the report and any customised block periods.

 To begin with, we will define some terms to help us find our way through the explanations.

 Example: You want to create a report over a rolling 6-month period.
 It is therefore necessary to configure a default period of the report which includes 2 dates and a type of data aggregation.

 A start date (D1) and an end date (D2).

 In the example above: D1 = March 2018 and D2 = Sept 2018

 Here is how to configure this type of period

 As you can see on the screenshot above: The start and end dates can be fixed or relative.